 DIY Jasmine Trellis wall

 • 1 box of stucco screws.
 This is the exact one I used, it comes with a masonry dill bit.
+Or the type of screws appropriate for the wall material you have.

 • A masonry drill bit (appropriate size for the screws, as indicated on the box)

-• An impact driver
+• An impact driver (works best)

-• Green garden wire
+• Heavy Duty Green garden wire

 You can use different screws or wall anchors depending on your type of siding.

-The first step was to plan the pattern.
+1. Plan the pattern.
 I used tape to mark the spots where I wanted to add the screws, spacing them approximately 24” inches.
 Ideally you want to space them out 24” or more because once the plant grows and gets full it will cover most of the spacing.

-Next, I pre-drilled holes for the stucco screws using a masonry drill bit and an impact driver.
+2. Pre-drille holes for the stucco screws using a masonry drill bit and an impact driver.
 You can use a regular driver, but it might take longer.

-Then, I installed the stucco screws, leaving just enough of the head out to go around them with the garden wire.
+3. Install the stucco screws, leaving just enough of the head out to go around them with the garden wire.
 I used green garden wire to create the diamond-shaped pattern, going around each screw a few times to secure the wire before continuing to the next screw.

-Lastly, I trained my Jasmine to grow around the garden wire.
+4. Train my Jasmine to grow around the garden wire.
 Before doing this project, I had a metal trellis from the garden center, which I used to make the Jasmine grow lengthwise.
 So when I installed this trellis, I already had some vines to go around the wire.

 Here’s how it looked less than a month after installing the trellis wall.
 Since it was the beginning of spring, the growing season, I just had to check from time to time and make sure the new growth was going around the garden wire and intertwining.